Best & Worst Volkswagen Jetta Years

 The first generation of the Jetta, known for its distinctive squared-off body, rolled off the production line from 1979 to 1984.

-This was followed by the second generation that ran from 1984 to 1992, the longest-lasting Jetta so far.
+This was followed by the second generation that ran from 1984 to 1992, the longest-enduring Jetta so far.
 Both of these generations laid the groundwork for the Jetta we know today.

 Best & Worst Years for Volkswagen Jetta 3rd Generation (1993-1998)

-The third generation Volkswagen Jetta, produced from 1993 to 1998, featured a new, more rounded design which was a considerable departure from the previous generation’s boxier style.
+The third generation Volkswagen Jetta, produced from 1993 to 1998, featured a fresh, more curved design which was a considerable departure from the previous generation’s boxier style.

 It also marked a fresh naming convention for European markets, where it was known as the Volkswagen Vento.